No Comments

 “Successful exploitation could result in unauthorized access to the EPM core server,” Ivanti noted in an advisory released today.

-The company also stated that, at the time of disclosure, they were “not aware of any customers being exploited by these vulnerabilities” and that no known public exploitation had occurred, meaning there are no current indicators of compromise.
+The company also stated that, at the time of disclosure, they were “not aware of any customers being exploited by these vulnerabilities”.
+And that no known public exploitation had occurred, meaning there are no current indicators of compromise.

 Additionally, Ivanti has fixed nearly two dozen other high and critical severity flaws in EPM, Workspace Control (IWC), and Cloud Service Appliance (CSA), none of which had been exploited in the wild prior to being patched.